Missionary Sisters of St. Columban: Mission to China

 The Sisters continued their work in China for three decades, during an era of massive social instability in that nation.
 They arrived in the middle of the civil war between the Nationalist Army and the Chinese Communist Party.
 Relief ships were looted regularly and famine and disease was widespread.
 They worked to the point of exhaustion nursing the victims of a disastrous flood of the Yangtze River in 1934.
 The invasion of China by Japan in 1937 had them nursing both civilians and soldiers from a massive outbreak of cholera.
 The outbreak of World War II forced the Sisters from the Allied nations either to leave the country or face house arrest.

 With the victory of the Communist forces in 1949, all institutions of the Columban missionaries were seized by the government, and by 1952, all the Columban Sisters, as well as the Fathers, had been expelled from the country.

 New missions

-Today (2012) the Columban Sisters continue to serve on six continents.
+Today the Columban Sisters continue to serve globally.
 They continue to work in medical care, but have expanded their work to provide pastoral care, education and the promotion of social issues in the countries where they serve.